CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 **Quick Check:**

  Which of these are required for a successful vendor transition?
+(Select all that apply)

 - [[x]] Updated interface specs
 - [[ ]] Contract novation